EmmaPeders1/IT2810-Project4/README.md

 At the upper left corner is an icon which will make the sidebar visible to the user.
 The bar contains the different pages of the application.
 The user can close the sidebar by clicking the same icon.

 The *"Favorite"*-page looks similar to the *Home*-page.
 This page stores all the games the user has favorited.
 If the user has not favorited any games, a simple text is visible.
 All the favorited games will be visible here, and the group can add filter options, search options and pagination for further improvement.
 The page has also a button labeled *"Reload"*, which will reload the site.
 This is due to the fact that the favorization (or defavorization) of a game will not automatically reload the page.
-The group has decided to use this method as a reload for each favorite would result in the *Home*-page reloading each time (which would not be sustainable as it would do a new query each time).
+This is a concious decision of the group, made to save possible reloads of the page (and re-querying) in order to adhere to good sustaiability practises.

 The *"About"*-page consists of simple information about the application.

 ###  Functionality